-It is necessary for the BOJ to bear in mind that a sustainable "style" which continues for a long time and temporary "operations" in an emergency situation, such as the zero interest rate policy, differ.
-In fact, Woodford (1999) pointed out that when a temporary emergency measure is compared with a policy rule to which a central bank
+It is necessary for the BOJ to bear in mind that a sustainable "style" that continues for a long time and temporary "operations" in an emergency situation, such as the zero interest rate policy, differ.
+In fact, Woodford (1999) pointed out that when a temporary emergency measure is compared with a policy rule to which a central bank can commit itself for a long period, the former is accompanied by a serious time inconsistency problem and thus cannot affect economic entities' expectations.
+Therefore, he argued that a monetary policy tool under zero inflation should be a part of a policy framework to which the BOJ can commit itself for a long period.